-Affordable Housing Development: a housing development in which at least 20 percent of the units, or a minimum of five units, whichever is greater, are affordable housing units.
+Affordable Housing Development: as defined in 24 V.S.A. §§ 4303, an "Affordable Housing Development" means a housing development of which at least 20 percent of the units, or a minimum of five units, whichever is greater, are affordable housing units.
 Affordable housing units shall be subject to covenants or restrictions that preserve their affordability for a minimum of 20 years from the date of their first sale or lease.

-Agricultural (Farm) Structure: A structure for an Agricultural Use or Accessory Agricultural Use licensed or permitted by the State of Vermont under 10 VA 1021(f) and 1259(f) and 6 VSA 4810 and meeting the criteria outlined in 24 VSA 4413 (d) (1).
+Agricultural (Farm) Structure: A structure for an Agricultural Use or Accessory Agricultural Use licensed or permitted by the State of Vermont under 10 VA 1021(f) and 1259(f) and 6 VSA 4810 and meeting the definition outlined in 24 VSA 4413 (d)(2)(A).
 Agricultural Farm structures do not need a Permit.